amarantha-k/cbas/_drafts/primer-beer.md

       )
     RETURNING META().id as docid, *;

-CBAS will shadow this change, updating the beers shadow dataset as a result.
+Analytics will shadow this change, updating the beers shadow dataset as a result.
-Go ahead and rerun the CBAS SQL++ query that lists the Kona Brewery's beer offerings:
+Go ahead and rerun the Analytics SQL++ query that lists the Kona Brewery's beer offerings:

     SELECT meta(b).id, b as beer FROM beers b
     WHERE b.brewery_id = "kona_brewing"